lianghu83/me/_pages/about.md

 ---

 Liang Hu is a Senior Researcher at Huawei Technologies Canada.
 He holds Ph.D. degree in Transportation Engineering from Iowa State University and received the Research Excellence Award.
-His works applies operations research and data mining to product R&D for intelligent transportation systems, smart cities, future mobility, and emerging vehicle technologies.
+His work applies operations research and data mining to product R&D for intelligent transportation systems, smart cities, future mobility, and emerging vehicle technologies.
 He published multiple papers in top journals and has received 200+ citations.
 Previous to joining Huawei, he worked as the Postdoctoral Research Associate at Iowa State University and the intern at General Motors and Oak Ridge National Laboratory.
 He received Bachelor degree from China Agricultural University and Master degree from Tongji University, both in Automotive Engineering.
 [CV] [简历]